SmartTokenLabs/token-negotiator/README.md

 - a Token Overlay (for active negotiation)
 - a Token Outlet (a central place to store ticket attestations)
-- a Token issuer interface, which is used to direct a magic link.
+- a Token issuer interface, which is used to recieve a magic link

 (note: the token issuer could be web page or another interface that has web capabilities).